OUSmartInfrastructure/FLiR_Stream_Over_Websocket_HTTP_Server/README.md

 ![alt text](https://raw.githubusercontent.com/cj667113/FLiR_Stream_Over_Websocket_HTTP_Server/master/Img/Capture.JPG)

 Websocket_HTTP_Server is a collection of files that will easily display a set of data being gathered over a web browser, the collection was originally built to display thermal images over http/tcp port 80 in a real-time fasion.
-When connecting to the http server, the server delieves index.html that will launch a javascript program on load.
-This program connects to the websocket server, where the websocket server pushes data down to all the clients.
+When connecting to the http server, the server delivers index.html to the client that launch a javascript program on load.
+This program connects to the websocket server, where the websocket server stream down to all the clients.

 By running websocket_http_server.py, the python program will startup an http server and a websocket server which will pull configuration settings from server.conf which also has a file path to the image that will be constantly sent in a loop.
 The program will encode thermal.jpg into a base64 format and sent it over the websocket connection.